-The new standardisation is developed on question of and with approval of all VNA forklift truck suppliers.
-It is an addition to DIN 15 185.
-The new standardisation gives conclusion-ends control for the short wave lengths and the long waves.
-The restriction of the short wave lengths became ever more important in order to assure a good handling of the forklift trucks.
+The new standardisation is developed on question of and with approval of all VNA Forklift trucks suppliers.
+It is a replacement to DIN 15 185.
+The new standardisation gives conclusion-ends control for the short wave lengths and the middle long waves.
+The restriction of the short wave lengths is most important in order to assure a good handling of the forklift trucks.
 The result of the measurements is combined in a number (Fx) that must correspond into a minimum.
-This minimum is adapted to vertical lift.
+This minimum is adapted to vertical lift and truck width.
 Download

 EN 15620 (European Norme October - 2008)

-This European Standard specifies tolerances, deformations and clearances of forklift trucks on industrial floors.
+This European Standard specifies tolerances, deformations and clearances of rackings.
+There is a short description about the required floorflatness.
 These tolerances, deformations and clearances are important in relation to the functional requirements and ensuring the proper interaction of the handling equipment used by personnel, trained and qualified as competent, in association with the system.
-The interaction conditions are also important in determining the reliability of the forklift truck to ensure that the chance of an industrial truck impact, pallet impact or a system breakdown is acceptably low.
+The interaction conditions are also important in determining the functioning of the Forklift truck to ensure that the chance of an industrial truck impact, pallet impact or a system breakdown is acceptably low.
 Download

 DIN 15185 (standard)

 In August 1991 the DIN 15 185 standard was published, which is specifically concerned with the analysis of floors in high-bay warehouses.
 In addition to various tolerances for the racks and the guides of the forklift, tolerances are also included for the flatness of the floor in the aisles and in the open floor area.
 Because DIN 15 185 is based on the earlier DIN 18202, flatness of the aisle in the longitudinal direction is determined on the basis of undulation.
 Transversely, the flatness of the aisle is determined on the basis of the height difference between the outer tracks of the forklift truck.
-This standard is not based on a static analysis of the measurement, the results are a deviation from a mean line.
-This is displayed on continuous graphs for 1m, 2m and 4 meter lengths.
-So the tolerance values should in principle, be considered true.
 Download

 DIN 18202 (standard)